Superstring Perturbation Theory Revisited

 In fig. \ref{rufus}(b), $\O$ carries zero momentum and is the vertex operator of a massless boson of zero momentum.
 Thus the boundary contribution from fig. \ref{rufus}(b) is proportional to the massless tadpole $\langle\O\rangle_{\sg_r}$.
 We will prove in section \ref{vantad} that massless tadpoles vanish in models in which supersymmetry is unbroken in perturbation theory.
 For the moment, let us simply assume that this is true and also that we are studying a model in which supersymmetry is unbroken in perturbation theory.
 Given this, we need not worry about fig. \ref{rufus}(b).

 Fig. \ref{rufus}(d) was analyzed in section \ref{burgo} (without specializing to $\kk=0$).
-The condition $\O\not=0$ means that supersymmetry is spontaneously broken.
+If $\O\not=0$, this degeneration will lead to an extra contribution to the supersymmetric Ward identity, and supersymmetry will be spontaneously broken, in the vacuum under study.
 Since $\O$ in this degeneration is completely determined by $\S_\alpha$, it is natural to denote it as $\O_\alpha$. $\O_\alpha$ is the vertex operator for a physical fermion field of spin 1/2 -- the Goldstino or Goldstone fermion of spontaneous supersymmetry breaking -- at zero momentum.
 In practice, in any given model, it is possible to explicitly show that $\O_\alpha\not=0$ for some $\g_\ell$ (for example, $\O_\alpha\not=0$ for $\g_\ell=1$ in the models studied in \cite{DIS,ADS,DSW}), or else to argue that $\O_\alpha=0$ on general grounds.